FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ### Authorization
  to use the API you need to have  a rest key . the authorization is placed in the header of the message.
-Authorization: [YOUR_API_KEY]
+Authorization: Bearer [YOUR_API_KEY]

-a valid key is generated from FTS' CLI and stored into the DB. see CLI help for details to consume the API you need to request a key to the FTS admin.
+a valid key is generated from FTS' [CLI](https://github.com/FreeTAKTeam/FreeTAKServer-User-Docs/blob/main/docs/docs/CLI.md) and stored into the DB. see CLI help for details to consume the API you need to request a key to your FTS admin.

 the following is a key non working example
 ```
-{“Authorization”: “K0rv0 meg@secre7apip@guesmeIfyouCan”}
+{“Authorization”: “Bearer meg@secre7apip@guesmeIfyouCan”}
 ```

 ### Message